leonormes/retry/README.md

 The `apiCall` function is used in a few different places and may or may not return results.

-This function does one thing.
+This function does one thing (another suggested best practise).
 It tries to call an endpoint and throws an error if it goes wrong.
 The only problem here is we would need to retry if there is a transient error.
 Adding some logic to achieve this retrying gives us;

 ```typescript
 async function callAPI(